 Instant Pot Chicken Tortilla Soup

 1 1/2 lb. boneless, skinless chicken breasts or thighs, cut into 1-inch pieces

 1 can diced tomatoes

 3 cups water or low-sodium chicken broth

-In an Instant Pot set to Sauté, warm the oil.
+In an Instant Pot set to "Sauté," warm the oil.
 Add the chicken and cook, stirring occasionally, until browned all over, about 5 minutes.
 Add the soup starter, tomatoes and water and stir to combine.
 Lock the lid in place, seal and set to cook at high pressure for 8 minutes.
 When pressure cooking is complete, let the pressure release naturally for 10 minutes, then quick release the remaining steam.
-Carefully remove the lid and ladle the chili into bowls.
+Carefully remove the lid and ladle the soup into bowls.

 Feeling adventurous?
 Here are some other highly-rated Williams Sonoma Instant Pot starters to try.